Custom Millwork vs Casework: Which one is Better

 Offers higher flexibility in terms of swapping.
 Hassle-free replacement of damaged parts.

-Casework or Millwork.
+Casework or Custom Millwork.
 Which one is better?

 Which one to choose is dependent on the following factors

 It is difficult to choose one over the other.
 Because both are types of woodworking used in furnishing residential and commercial projects.
 One needs to utilize both these techniques to complete the project and gain satisfactory results.
-For instance, woodworkers recommend Casework for the kitchen, bathroom, laundry room, etc. However, for furnishing of a living room or bedroom Custom Millwork is recommended.
+For instance, woodworkers recommend Commercial casework for the kitchen, bathroom, laundry room, etc. However, for furnishing of a living room or bedroom Custom Millwork is recommended.

 However, two types of woodwork run parallel to each other and both are equally important.
 Casework can be used for furnishing both residential and commercial places.
 Casework installed at commercial places is application-specific where the aim is to meet the basic requirement at the lowest cost.

-However, for residential projects, semi-custom Casework is preferred, like furnishing the kitchen, bathroom, and laundry rooms.
+However, for residential projects, semi-custom Casework architecture is preferred, like furnishing the kitchen, bathroom, and laundry rooms.
 Most homeowners prefer Casework for kitchen areas because of the availability of superior quality semi-custom cabinetry at an affordable price.
 You can order Casework like ordering a product.
 It is readily available at home improvement stores and material suppliers.